-Performance Indicator Target Performance Overall employment rate 80% 74.4% Reason below target The employment rate is below the target of 80%, however, is in line with national (74.4%) and above regional trends (73.1%).
+Overall employment rate 80% 74.4% Reason below target The employment rate is below the target of 80%, however, is in line with national (74.4%) and above regional trends (73.1%).
 The rate has been steadily decreasing over the past two years from its peak of 87.9% for the period July 2017 to June 2018.
-Action required A number of support measures are being undertaken with employment.
-This includes Job Matching in partnership we provisional support for the Kickstart scheme, a governme scheme linked to the COVID-19 economic situation.
-The Business Engagement Service are also undertaking activities as part of its COVID-19 business recovery plan, support webinars for sectors in distress and financial hear impacted by COVID-19.
-This will help to retain existing jobeen administering covid-19 government grant schemes financially which will help to retain jobs and stem some of had economically.
-A Community Recovery Action plan has been created to employment.
-A Employment Task Force has been create to tackle unemployment, produced a directory of employn available on the website, gained funding from the Departr to delivery a Youth Hub Employment project, based within partially funded by the council, and created guidance mat Kickstart scheme and how to get involved independently. a number of control including training the checks for bs.
-The service to support bus the impact Control including part nent related soment of Work in Inspire youtherials for busing the control including the control inclu e Plus and ployment ongoing ning and business ee has also sinesses OVID-19 has cus on the ervices and Pensions of Zone and nesses on the Trend: Performance is better than quarter two 2020/21 (74.1%) to 2019/20 (82.3%). out worse thar n quarter two
+Action required Inhancially which will help to retain lobs and stem some of the impact COVID-19 has A Community Recovery Action plan has been created to specifically focus on employment.
+A Employment Task Force has been created to bring partners together to tackle unemployment, produced a directory of employment related services available on the website, gained funding from the Department of Work and Pensions to delivery a Youth Hub Employment project, based within Inspire youth Zone and partially funded by the council, and created guidance materials for businesses on the Kickstart scheme and how to get involved independently.
+Trend: Performance is better than quarter two 2020/21 (74.1%) to 2019/20 (82.3%). out worse thar n quarter two